kwhite2/git/lessons.md

 ## What is Git?

-**Git** is software used for version control—that is, tracking the state of files.
-Git can be enabled in a folder, and then used to save the state of the contents in that folder at different points in the future designated by you.
-In the language of Git, a folder is called a *repository*; in the context of this workshop, it refers to anfolder that is being tracked by Git.
+**Git** is software used for version control—that is, tracking the state of files and changes you make to them over time.
+Git can be enabled in a folder, and then used to save the state of the contents in that folder at different points in the future, as designated by you.
+In the language of Git, a folder is called a *repository*.
+In the context of this workshop, it refers to a folder that is being tracked by Git.
 Using Git, you can view a log of the changes you've made to the files in a repository and compare changes over time.
-You can also revert back to previous versions, and create branches of a projects to explore different futures.
-Git is also useful for collaboration, as a repository can be shared across computers, and its contents can be asynchonously developed and eventually, and maybe partially merged with the main project.
+You can also revert back to previous versions, and create branches of a project to explore different futures.
+Git is also useful for collaboration, as a repository can be shared across computers, and its contents can be asynchonously developed and eventually merged with the main project.

 ## What is GitHub?

-**GitHub** is a online platform for hosting Git repositories.It functions for some, predominantly programmers, as a social network for sharing and collaborating on code-based projects.
-Users can share their own projects, as well as search for others, which they could then also work on and contribute to in many instances.
-Digital Humanists, Librarians, and other academics are also finding ways Git and GitHub are useful in writing projects and teaching.
+**GitHub** is a online platform for hosting Git repositories.
+It functions for some, predominantly programmers, as a social network for sharing and collaborating on code-based projects.
+Users can share their own projects, as well as search for others, which they can then often work on and contribute to.
+Digital Humanists, librarians, and other academics are also finding ways Git and GitHub are useful in writing projects and teaching.
 GitHub also serves as a web-hosting platform, allowing users to create websites from their repositories.

 ## What is Markdown?